Jefferson County Park

 Two 12' x 16' sleeping cabins with 4' x 12' porches were constructed at the west end of the camp area in 1996.
 Each cabin sleeps six people and comes equipped with a refrigerator, microwave oven, table and chairs, air conditioner, picnic table, potable water supply and campfire ring.
 A new shower-restroom facility was constructed near the cabins in 2005.

-See camping for cabin details.
-See the Jefferson County Park Camping Cabin Rules and Regulations as a PDF.
-(Adobe Reader is required).
+See camping for sleeping cabin details.
+And click here to see the Camping Cabin Rules and Regulations (PDF).

 Nature Center (in the Park):